-Here's a breakdown of the cover that matters most for sole traders in the trades.
+Here's a breakdown of the cover that matters most for what insurance sole traders need.

 Here at Rhino, Public Liability Insurance for tradespeople starts from £62.50 a year.
 That's the kind of protection that pays for itself before you've finished your second brew of the morning.